 The WG was open to representatives from any CAEECC Member organization, plus other qualified organizations who met CAEECC’s application criteria.
 As outlined in the Prospectus, selection criteria included a commitment to attending all meetings (either the lead or designated alternate), abiding by all CAEECC WG Groundrules (Appendix A of the Prospectus), completing assigned work between meetings, and having experience in DEI and/or energy efficiency.

-The WG’s 17 “voting” Members included 8 from CAEECC Member organization and 9 from organizations outside the current CAEECC Membership.
-The CPUC served as an Ex-Officio non-voting resource, both on the full WG and on each of the five mini teams.
+The WG’s 18 Members included 8 from CAEECC Member organizations, 9 from non-CAEECC member organizations, plus the CPUC, which served as an Ex-Officio non-voting resource, both on the full WG and on each of the five mini teams.
 A list of the lead representatives and alternates for each CDEI WG Member organization is provided in Appendix 1.

 Voting and Ex-Officio Member organizations are shown in Table 1.